Cockatoo: Relationship with humans

 Human activities have had positive effects on some species of cockatoo and negative effects on others.
-Many species of open country have benefited greatly from anthropogenic changes to the landscape, with the great increase in reliable seed food sources, available water and have also adapted well to a diet including foreign foodstuffs.
+Many species of open country have benefited greatly from anthropogenic changes to the landscape, with the great increase in reliable seed food sources, and available water contributing to their survival, as well as their adaption to a diet including foreign foodstuffs.
 This benefit appears to be restricted to Australian species, as cockatoos favouring open country outside Australia have not become more abundant.
 Predominantly forest-dwelling species have suffered greatly from habitat destruction; in the main, they appear to have a more specialised diet and have not been able to incorporate exotic food into their diet.
 A notable exception is the yellow-tailed black cockatoo in eastern Australia.

 Pests

 Several species of cockatoo can be serious agricultural pests.
 They are sometimes controlled by shooting, poisoning or capture followed by gassing.
 Non-lethal damage mitigation methods used include scaring, habitat manipulation and the provision of decoy food dumps or sacrifice crops to distract them from the main crop.
 They can be a nuisance in urban areas due to destruction of property.
-They maintain their bills in the wild by chewing on wood, but in suburbia, they may chew outdoor furniture, door and window frames; soft decorative timbers such as western red cedar are readily demolished.
+They maintain their bills in the wild by chewing on wood, but in suburbia, they may chew outdoor furniture, door and window frames; soft decorative timbers such as western redcedar are readily demolished.
 Birds may also target external wiring and fixtures such as solar water heaters, television antennae and satellite dishes.
 A business in central Melbourne suffered as sulphur-crested cockatoos repeatedly stripped the silicone sealant from the plate glass windows.
 Galahs and red-tailed black cockatoos have stripped electrical cabling in rural areas and tarpaulin is targeted elsewhere.
 Outside Australia, the Tanimbar corella is a pest on Yamdena Island where it raids maize crops.